Frenhasr/LSGL/readme.md

 ## Credits

-Special thanks to Professor John Reppy at the University of Chicago for letting me use the cs237 C++ library he implemented.
+Special thanks to Professor John Reppy from the University of Chicago for letting me use the cs237 C++ library (`common` folder).

+Special thanks to Zeno Unnold from the University of Chicago for the useful movement controls.

 ## License